Abdallah Nasur: Later life

 Nasur was pardoned by President Yoweri Museveni on 10 September 2001 and released the following day.
 The pardon was received positively by his friends and family, though some Ugandans felt he should have been executed, including members of the Walugembe family.
 Following his release he retired to his former home in Bombo and became a vocal supporter of Museveni.
 Reflecting on Amin in 2003, he said, "Everybody makes mistakes.
 Do not punish Amin.
 We should leave the judgment to God."
-He remained a devout Muslim in retirement, praying frequently in the local mosque, and is a respected leader in Bombo's Nubian community.
+He remained a devout Muslim in retirement, praying frequently in the local mosque, and was a respected leader in Bombo's Nubian community.
+Nasur died on 18 April 2023 at Nakasero Hospital in Kampala, following an affliction with pneumonia and a decline in health related to diabetes and heart trouble.